 If a disabled or pregnant employee decides to request an accommodation, they must submit an Accommodation Request Form and may be required to submit a Medical Provider Form.
 Once submitted, these forms will be maintained at the DRC and kept confidential.
 (We recommend using Adobe Acrobat Reader to open the fillable PDF version.)

 The DRC will make a determination about whether an employee is eligible for accommodations.
 If an employee is eligible, the DRC will engage in an interactive process to determine if the accommodation request is reasonable.
-The DRC will consult with the employee, the employee’s supervisor, and other individuals as appropriate to gather information about the essential functions of the employee’s job and whether implementing the accommodation request would pose an undue hardship for the University.
+The DRC will consult with the employee, the employee’s supervisor, and other individuals as appropriate to gather information about the essential functions of the employee’s job and/or whether implementing the accommodation request would pose an undue hardship for the University.
 Based on the information gathered, the DRC will make a determination about whether the accommodation requested is reasonable and will communicate its determination in writing to the employee and supervisor.

 If an accommodation is determined to be reasonable but it is not implemented by the department in a timely or effective manner, the employee should contact the DRC as soon as possible.